 Clanging: An individual with a clanging thought process makes word choices based on the sound of the word rather than the meaning.
 They speak in rhymes and use puns to make sentences that ultimately don’t make sense logically.

 Echolalia: People struggling with echolalia will repeat noises and words they hear instead of their own thoughts.

-There is no specific cause of thought disorders although biological, genetics and environmental factors can all contribute.
-Individuals with mood disorder, bipolar disorder, and those that have suffered a traumatic brain injury are at higher risk of developing a thought disorder.
+There is no specific cause of thought disorders, although biological, genetics, and environmental factors can all contribute.
+Individuals with a mood disorder, bipolar disorder, and those that have suffered a traumatic brain injury are at higher risk of developing a thought disorder.
 Other factors such as being under extreme stress and the use of mind-altering drugs may cause the development of a thought disorder.

-At Heather Fisher Recovery Services my goal is to help individuals and families find the right care and resources for their loved ones.
+At Heather Fisher Recovery Services, my goal is to help individuals and families find the proper care and resources for their loved ones.
 Living with or being in a relationship with someone who is struggling with mental health conditions can be a challenge.
-Finding the right kinds of providers to address your loved ones’ specific needs can often feel like a tireless uphill battle.
-As a professional in the mental health field for many years, I have personally toured and vetted every and any facility I may connect you to.
-I am available to assess your loved ones’ therapeutic needs and provide guidance and structure to the intervention process and getting individuals connected to support.
+Finding the right kinds of providers to address your loved one’s specific needs can often feel like a tireless uphill battle.
+As a professional in the mental health field for many years, I have personally toured and vetted every facility I may connect you to.
+I am available to assess your loved ones’ therapeutic needs, provide guidance and structure to the intervention process, and get individuals connected to support.
 If you have questions about how to find services in your area, call Heather Fisher Recovery Services for a free consultation today.